 Applicants who have completed other master’s-level courses, may be able to transfer some courses to the program.
 An advisor will determine the transferability of courses, which cannot be more than five years old when the master’s degree is completed.

 The Department’s courses align with the new Principal Standards for the State of Texas.
 Applicants who already have a master’s degree in another area are eligible to pursue principal certification only.
-Candidates must submit evidence of holding the Texas Teacher’s Certificate and complete a certification plan in consultation with a Master’s Degree/Principal Certification Advisor.
+Candidates must submit evidence of holding the Texas Teacher’s Certificate, two years of teaching experience, and complete a certification plan in consultation with a Master’s Degree/Principal Certification Advisor.
 The advisor determines the courses needed for the certificate and the transferability of outside courses.
 Course work that will be more than five years old when the certificate requirements are completed will not count toward certification.
 Transfer hours must be at the graduate level.

 In addition, we offer preparation programs for applicants seeking principal or superintendent certification only.
 The program is 12 hours which includes an internship.